 - pure vanilla extract - I recommend using a high-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

-Then, for the lovely chocolate orange frosting for this cake, you’ll need:
+Then, for the the best chocolate orange cake frosting, you'll need:

 - salted butter - your butter should be room temperature.
 See below for a tip to get it to room temperature quickly!
 Also, if you prefer to use unsalted, just add in a few pinches of salt to your frosting to taste.